-430 431 Core faculty members must have a significant role in the education and supervision of residents and must devote a significant portion of their entire effort to resident education and/or administration, and must, as a component of their activities, teach, evaluate, and provide formative feedback to residents.
+Core faculty members must have a significant role in the education and supervision of residents and must devote a significant portion of their entire effort to resident education and/or administration, and must, as a component of their activities, teach, evaluate, and provide formative feedback to residents.
 (Core)

 Background and Intent: Core faculty members are critical to the success of resident education.
-They support the program leadership in developing, implementing, and assessing curriculum and in assessing residents' progress toward achievement of competence in the specialty.
-Core faculty members should be selected for their broad knowledge of and involvement in the program, permitting them to effectively evaluate the program, including completion of the annual ACGME Faculty Survey.
+They support the program leadership in developing, implementing, and assessing curriculum, mentoring residents, and assessing residents' progress toward achievement of competence in and the independent practice of the specialty.
+Core faculty members should be selected for their broad knowledge of and involvement in the program, permitting them to effectively evaluate the program.
+Core faculty members may also be selected for their specific expertise and unique contribution to the program.
+Core faculty members are engaged in a broad range of activities, which may vary across programs and specialties.
+Core faculty members provide clinical teaching and supervision of residents, and also participate in non-clinical activities related to resident education and program administration.
+Examples of these nonclinical activities include, but are not limited to, interviewing and selecting resident applicants, providing didactic instruction, mentoring residents, simulation exercises, completing the annual ACGME Faculty Survey, and participating on the program's Clinical Competency Committee, Program Evaluation Committee, and other GME committees.